 Genevieve LeMarchal, MBA

-Genevieve was born in Manila, Philippines but grew up in Camas, Washington.
-She attended Washington State University where she studied at the Edward R. Murrow School of Communication.
-After graduating she had a slew of jobs and careers including coffee barista, renting cars, working in banking during the market collapse of 2008, writing children's books, solar energy, lifestyle and outdoor apparel, eCommerce, mobile SaaS technology and private aviation.
+Genevieve grew up in Camas, Washington and attended Washington State University where she studied at the Edward R. Murrow School of Communication.
+She had a slew of jobs and careers including coffee barista, renting cars, working in banking during the market collapse of 2008, and writing children's books.
+She's had roles and projects in industries including solar energy, lifestyle and outdoor apparel, creative agencies, eCommerce, mobile SaaS technology and private aviation.

-Genevieve writes, and speaks about growth and entrepreneurship with work syndicated by organizations such as The Unreasonable Group.
-She advises start-ups on building scaleable and repeatable sales and marketing strategies for growth.
+Genevieve serves on the board of directors for Girl Scouts, and recently traveled to Senegal, West Africa as a representative to several projects and organizations including many focused on entrepreneurship and education for women and girls.
+She writes, and speaks with work syndicated by organizations such as The Unreasonable Group and the Founder Institute.
+She coaches and advises start-ups on building scaleable and repeatable sales and marketing strategies for growth.

 Astrid Scholz, PhD